reggi/node-cache-files/readme.md

 # Cache Files

-I wanted a simple and easy way to cache values from a promise.
+I wanted a way to cache values from a promise.
 I came up with this way of assigning a file and prepending the file name with the date, and pulling a file if it's under the age limit.

 ## Example